AxelRhul/ddes/README.md

 - Install NVM: Installs Node Version Manager (NVM).

+- Install NodeJs: Choose this option to install specific NodeJs versions.

-- Install All: Installs PHP, Composer, Symfony, and NVM.
+- Install All: Installs PHP, Composer, Symfony, NVM and NodeJs.

 - Quit: Exits the script.

 Enjoy the automated installation process for your development environment!

 ## Additional Information
-You can customize the PHP versions you want to install during the script execution.
+You can customize the PHP and NodeJs versions you want to install during the script execution.

 The script automatically checks for the presence of required dependencies and installs them if needed.